uncleeugene/sacndmx/README.md

 In most cases you will need to provide an ip-address option.
 By default the tool will stick itself to 'localhost' address, which means that it will only listen to a machine it is running on.

-On linux, you use your tty device path instaed of port name:
+On linux, you use your tty device path instead of port name:

 	lightmaster@pi ~/sacndmx> ./sacndmx -t uart -d /dev/ttyAMA0 -s 192.168.1.90
 	sACN-DMX is starting...